Health and disability services: Your rights and how to enforce them

 - if the information held also involves information about someone else, and releasing the information to you would be an unjustified breach of the other person’s privacy, or

-- if giving the information would be likely to endanger any person’s safety.
+- if giving the information would likely endanger any person’s safety.

 Can I be charged a fee for getting copies of health information?